Senior staff profiles

 Paul has a Bachelor of Engineering with First Class Honours and an Advanced Diploma in Government Management.

-Jeff Potter is Project Director of Productivity and Safety and leads reform projects to deliver improvements in the safety productivity and efficiency of the road network.
+Mandi Mees is Project Director, Productivity and Safety and leads reform projects to deliver improvements in the safety, productivity and efficiency of the road network.

 Neil Wong – Project Director, Strategy, Monitoring and Review